Genessence/Pricing_System/quoteflow_pro/PRD_QUOTEFLOW_PRO.md

 Acceptance Criteria:
 - View all pending RFQs in a centralized dashboard
-- Access detailed RFQ information including supplier quotes
+- Access detailed RFQ information including supplier quotes and fill a final decision column
+- Tthe table format should be same as the format submitted by the user
 - Compare multiple supplier quotations side-by-side
 - Approve or reject RFQs with comments
 - Track approval history and audit trail